siggib007/PiVault/README.md

-reset : Resets your stores so it is completely uninitialized list : List out all keys fetch : fetch a specified key clippy : put specified key value on the clipboard passwd : Change the password totp : Displays TOTP code for the secret stored at the specified key
+reset : Resets your stores so it is completely uninitialized list : List out all keys fetch : fetch a specified key clip : put specified key value on the clipboard passwd : Change the password totp : Displays TOTP code for the secret stored at the specified key create : Create a configuration file based on current environment gui : Starts the GUI login : Prompts for Vault password.
+Should never be needed manually as you are prompted when needed
 ```

 Here are some examples: